gilmore-lab/2018-01-26-p2c/README.md

 # 2018-01-26-p2c
-A presentation given by Rick Gilmore at the Pathways to Competence group meeting
+A talk given by Rick Gilmore at the Child Study Center's Pathways to Competence (P2C) meeting on 2018-01-26.